Abu Dhabi

 Abu Dhabi is regarded as the cultural heart of the Arab world - a destination where history, faith, and innovation converge in inspiring harmony.

-- Zayed National Museum (under construction): Honouring the legacy of Sheikh Zayed.
+• Zayed National Museum (under construction): A landmark institution dedicated to the life and legacy of Sheikh Zayed.

-- Guggenheim Abu Dhabi (under construction): Future landmark for modern and contemporary art.
+• Guggenheim Abu Dhabi (under construction): A future global centre for modern and contemporary art, set to enrich the emirate’s thriving cultural landscape.

 Abu Dhabi: Recommended Experiences

-UAE Signature Tour – with a spiritual finale
+UAE Signature Tour – with a Spiritual Final

 9 days